An Evening with Gulfi Wines

 Symposium has brought in a new range of wines from the organic wine producer Gulfi based in the south eastern part of the island.
 In 1995, Vito Catania inherited part of the family's land from his father, who had bought it with his entire savings made in France as a migrant.
 This was the beginning of Gulfi, a pioneering winery in Sicily re-discovering the Pachino's prestigious crus.
 We are pleased to welcome Davide Catania, who will present three of the most interesting organic wines from the estate: Cerasuolo di Vittoria, Carjcanti and Nerojbleo.
 As usual, the wines will be accompanied by dishes of the traditional Sicilian cuisine.

 Their vines are cultivated in the ancient districts of Pachino and Val di Noto.
 The Gulfi ethos is based around the legend of Eros (love) and Psyche (beauty) and their passion for each other giving rise to Voluptuousness (pleasure); the wines they produce are in essence a pure expression of pleasure.
 The image on the label of Gulfi wines has been taken from a mosaic of Eros and Psyche found in Piazza Armerina.

 The “naturalness” of Gulfi wines comes from the fruit of traditional and organic wine growing and non-invasive vinification.
-The essence of Sicilian vine cultivation on the slopes of Mt Etna is the cultivation of alberello or small tree vines, which are difficult to manage as all the cultivation is done manually.
+The essence of Sicilian vine cultivation is the cultivation of alberello or small tree vines, which are difficult to manage as all the cultivation is done manually.
 But this gives rise to highly refined and complex wines which are an authentic expression of the terroir they originate from.